Adam-Mathew-Duke/Python-Introduction/Readme.md

 * Variables, operators and strings
 * Arthimitic operations
 * Lists, dictionaries and tuples
-* If, For and While loops
+* Conditional statements.
+If, For and While loops
 * Try and except (error handling)
 * User and built in Python functions
 * Object Orientated Programming (OOP)